modin-project/modin/docs/flow/modin/data_management/functions.rst

 Brief description
 '''''''''''''''''
-Most of the functions that are evaluated by `QueryCompiler` can be categorized into one of the patterns: Map, MapReduce, Binary functions, Fold functions, etc. The ``modin.data_management.functions.Function`` module provides templates to easily build such types of functions.
+Most of the functions that are evaluated by `QueryCompiler` can be categorized into one of the patterns: Map, TreeReduce, Binary functions, Fold functions, etc. The ``modin.data_management.functions.Function`` module provides templates to easily build such types of functions.
 These templates are supposed to be used at the `QueryCompiler` level since each built function accepts and returns `QueryCompiler`.